Bitorchestra/prototypejs/BO.prototype.extensions.md

 Instance method: on dom ready, registers this function to be executed every time <code>eventType</code> is fired on <code>target</code>, and executes it a first time.
-Usually applied when new handlers must be installed through some js code coming with a page snippet.
+Usually applied when new handlers must be installed through some js code coming with a page snippet via ajax calls.

 **returns**